This post may contain affiliate links. Please read our disclosure policy.

 pineapple upside down cake on a white plate surrounded by pineapple slices, maraschino cherries and a red and white towel

-Best Pineapple Upside Down Cake Storage
+How to Store Homemade Pineapple Upside Down Cake

 The best way to store leftover pineapple upside down cake is to cover serving platter well and store in the refrigerator for 3-5 days.